History of India: Independence and partition (1947–present)

-In August 1947, the British Indian Empire was partitioned into the Union of India and Dominion of Pakistan.
+In August 1947, the British Indian Empire was partitioned into the Dominions of India and Pakistan.
 In particular, the partition of the Punjab and Bengal led to rioting between Hindus, Muslims, and Sikhs in these provinces and spread to other nearby regions, leaving some 500,000 dead.
 The police and army units were largely ineffective.
 The British officers were gone, and the units were beginning to tolerate if not actually indulge in violence against their religious enemies.
 Also, this period saw one of the largest mass migrations anywhere in modern history, with a total of 12 million Hindus, Sikhs and Muslims moving between the newly created nations of India and Pakistan (which gained independence on 15 and 14 August 1947 respectively).
 In 1971, Bangladesh, formerly East Pakistan and East Bengal, seceded from Pakistan.